 For agents to be able to provide follow-up, they need to have accurate data.
 They can make calls, emails, and letters, among others.
 While this human talent dedicates time to planning and decision-making, AI (Artificial Intelligence) ensures data quality.
 Platforms that read the records and verify them do exist.
 Many companies already make use of them.
 By verifying any data record from the beginning, entities can know whom to contact and how to do it.
 Whether semi-automatic or automatic, this creates valuable data.

 3. Standardize under a single format

 Records coming in through multiple channels will likely be presented in different formats.
 This used to be an issue.
-All departments within a non-profit organization or institution need their databases to communicate with each other — “Pears to pears and apples to apples”.
+All departments within a non-profit organization or institution need their databases to communicate with each other — “Pears to pears and apples to apples.”

-Standardising records gives the data direction.
+Standardizing records gives the data direction.
 This action saves agents time and effort.
 If, for example, a university works with student grades (GPA), digital solutions can handle a single scale, regardless of the country of origin, thus facilitating the organization and data reading.

 4. Identical records

 One of the most common challenges in the industry.
-In both sectors, having multiple contacts for the same donation or admission process is common.
+In both sectors, having multiple contacts for the same donation or admission process is expected.
 Because several people are involved, detecting duplicates at the point of entrance is almost impossible using analog tools.
 In addition, opting for digital platforms makes reaching goals easier for the team and companies.
 Integrated solutions detect the existence of identical records in the databases and give you multiple options depending on the case (Delete, Merge, etc.).
-First, it will make sure that the data is good or junk before taking action.
+First, it will ensure that the data is good or junk before taking action.

 A duplicate-free database guarantees that the business records everything discussed with the donor or student.
-This way there will be no room for double versions or ghosted follow-ups.
+This way, there will be no room for double versions or ghosted follow-ups.

 5. Handle bulk data